 7. Final Adjustment to Premium for Contract Bonds: The final bond premium amount for the payment and performance bonds will be computed based on the actual final contract value.
 For the purpose of computing a bond premium adjustment the actual final contract value is defined as the whole sum of money, excluding any bond premium adjustment, which is passed from the department to the contractor as a result of the completion of the Work.
 If the actual final contract value is different from the original contract value, the premium shall be adjusted accordingly; either by refund of part of the original bond premium by the contractor if the original contract value is larger than the actual final contract value; or by payment of additional bond premium by the department if the original contract value is smaller than the actual final contract value.
 Additional payment by the department or refund by the contractor will be based on the difference between the invoiced bond premium for the original contract value and the invoiced bond premium for the actual final contract value without any markup.
 A final bond premium adjustment will not be made when the actual final contract value differs from the original contract value by less than $ 40,000.00..

 8. Trucking.

-Trucking that is not subject to prevailing wage will be paid at the invoiced cost
+a.
+Trucking that is not subject to prevailing wage will be paid at the invoiced cost plus administrative costs pursuant to Table 109.05-3.